vipsyvipul/vipsyvipul.github.io/about.md

 ---

 Howdy reader!
-My name is Vipul Bansal and I recently graduated.
+My name is Vipul Bansal and I am a Marketing Analyst at [PushCrew](https://pushcrew.com) \(Wingify\).

 I enjoy reading books and non-fictions hold me longer than fictions do (Harry Potter series being an exception).
-When not reading I mostly devote my time writing code, designing websites and watching cute cat videos.
+When not reading books I mostly read online journals and watch cute cat videos.

-Hey I am free for next few months so you can check out my [work](http://vipsyvipul.github.io/work) and ping me your interest at bansalvipul.111 (at) gmail.com
+Nice meeting you!

 Courtesy: